fabricius1/azure-machine-learning-api-deployment/README.md

 4. In the `predict` route, you can pass distances as integers (17, 28 *etc*) or floats with either a dot or a comma as decimal separators (29.4 and 29,4 are both valid).
 However, only distances between 5 and 32 are allowed to avoid model extrapolation.
 The reason for that is that we can't garantee that the model would continue behaving in a linear manner below the minimum or above the maximum distance observed in the dataset used to train the model.

-# Techs Used in This Tutorial
+# Techs used in this tutorial

 * Python 3.10.2
 * R 4.1.12